leensharma/Movie-App/README.md

 # Movie-App
 ## Description
-A Full stack MERN website for movie theaters where user can search for movies and filter them by genres that are available and logged in user can add any movie to the Favorite List and can check how many users added particular movie to the Favorite List.
+A Full stack MERN website for movie trailers or teasers where user can browse movies and filter them by available geners.
+Logged in user can add any movie to the Favorite List and can check how many users added particular movie to the Favorite List.

 #### To use this application